-Alfie Turcotte - Alfie’s father Real was the coach/owner of the Islanders.
-Half way through the season Alfie was traded from the Islanders to the Portland Winterhawks.
-He was on the Winterhawks 1983 Memorial Cup Championship team and named the tournament MVP.
-He was a 1983 first round pick (17th overall) by the Montreal and appeared in 112 NHL games for the Canadiens, Jets and Capitals After his playing career he has been a skills coach for Nashville, Carolina, Columbus and Atlanta.
-Alfie’s son, Alex, was a 2019 first round draft pick of the Los Angeles Kings and currently plays for the University of Wisconsin-Madison.
+Alfie Turcotte - Turcotte's father Real was the coach/owner of the Islanders.
+After 36 games with Nanaimo, he was traded to the Portland Winterhawks.
+Portland went on to win the 1983 Memorial Cup with Turcotte selected as tournament MVP.
+That summer he was a first-round draft pick of the Montreal Canadiens and went on to an eighteen-year pro career that included 112 NHL games.
+After retiring in 1999, he has been a skills coach for Nashville, Carolina, Columbus and Atlanta.
+His son, Alex, was a 2019 first-round draft pick of the Los Angeles Kings.

 Mark Lamb – Played 30 games with the Islanders before being traded to the Medicine Hat Tigers in 1983.
 Drafted 72nd overall in the 1982 NHL Entry Draft by the Calgary Flames, Lamb appeared in 403 NHL games and won a Stanley Cup with Edmonton in 1990.
 He went into coaching after his playing career and spent six years as an assistant coach with the Dallas Stars.
 In 2006/07 Lamb was hired by the Swift Current Broncos as head coach/general manager and held that position for seven years.
 He is currently the general manager of the Prince George Cougars.

 NHL Alumni born in Nanaimo